slashben/beat-ac-cosign-verifier/README.md

-# Bypassing container signature validation in Kubernetes Admission Controllers
+# ☢️ CVE-2022-47633: POC on "Bypassing container signature validation in Kubernetes Admission Controllers" ☢️

 This repository contains all the scripts and artifacts which you need to re-run the proof of concept attack which I did on a Kubernetes cluster and Kyverno Admission Controller.

 If you already know everything and just want to re-run the attack, go to direcly to [reproducing the attack section](#reproducing-the-attack) :sunglasses:

+# Short description

+Security researchers at [ARMO](https://armosec.io) have found a high-severity vulnerability in the Kyverno admission controller container image signature verification mechanism.
+The vulnerability enables an attacker who is either running a malicious container image registry, or is able to act as a proxy between the registry and Kyverno, to inject unsigned images into the protected cluster, bypassing the image verification policy.

+The vulnerability was introduced in version 1.8.3 and was fixed in version 1.8.5.

-# Background
+# Background stuff 📖

+## Why? ❓
-Supply-chain security is a thoroughly discussed topic in the Cloud Native community.
-So it comes as no surprise that projects like Kyverno have started to incorporate supply-side security measures into their offerings.
+Supply chain security is a thoroughly discussed topic in the Cloud Native community.
+It comes as no surprise that projects like Kyverno have started to incorporate supply-chain security measures into their offerings.

-In order to secure supply chains, validating software components should happen at every step from development to production.
-Container images are an obvious potential attack vector, so it is critical that container images are validated to ensure that only verified code is running in a Kubernetes cluster.
-If an attacker is able to control the contents of an image that is pulled into the Kubernetes cluster, the attacker can effectively take control of the workload.
+In order to secure supply chains, validation of software components should happen at every step from development to production.
+Container images are an obvious potential attack vector, so it is critical that they are validated to ensure that only verified code is running in a Kubernetes cluster.
+If an attacker is able to control the contents of an image that is pulled into the cluster, the attacker can effectively take control of a victim’s pod and use all of its assets and credentials, including the service account token to access the API server.

-In order to protect the Kubernetes cluster against malicious container images, multiple Admission Controller solutions vendors started to offer policies that can enforce container image signatures.
-Their main claim is that with an Admission Controller, users can create a policy to only have validated images running inside the cluster.
+In order to protect a Kubernetes cluster against malicious container images, security-focused  admission controllers offer policies that can enforce container image signatures.
+Their promise is that with an admission controller, users can create a policy to only have validated images running inside the cluster.

-# Image signature validation flow in Admission Controllers
+## Image signature validation flow in Admission Controllers ✍️
 Here is the way signature validation works in admission controllers. (see drawing and steps below)

-1. A new workload based on a “image tag” is requested from the cluster through the Kubernetes API server.
+1. A new workload, defined via an image with a tag, is requested from the Kubernetes API server.
-2. The API server will ask the Admission Controller to validate the new workload.
-The Admission Controller decides whether it can be admitted to the cluster.
+2. The API server asks the admission controller to validate the new workload.
+The admission controller controls whether a workload can be started on (“admitted to”) the cluster.
-3. The Admission Controller, which is configured to validate the image signature, requests the image and the signature from the container registry.
+3. The admission controller, configured to validate the image signature, requests the image manifest and the signature from the container registry.
-4. The container registry supplies both the signature and the image itself.
+4. The container registry supplies both the signature and the image manifest itself.
-5. Depending on whether the image and the signature are correct, the Admission Controller allows the new workload into the cluster.
-To prevent spoofing, Kyverno changes the image to be pulled by “image hash” and not “image tag”.
+5. Depending on whether the image manifest and the signature are correct, the admission controller allows the new workload into the cluster.
+To prevent spoofing, Kyverno changes the image to be pulled by its cryptographic hash, and not its tag, which is mutable.
-6. The API server asks Kubelet to start the new workload.
+6. The API server asks the Kubelet to start the new workload.
-7. Kubelet asks the container runtime to start a new container based on the “image tag” from step 5.
+7. The Kubelet asks the container runtime to start a new container based on the image and hash from step 5.
-8. Container runtime downloads the image (again) from the container registry.
+8. The container runtime downloads the image manifest and its layers from the container registry.
-9. Container runtime starts the new container based on the image.
+9. The container runtime starts the new container based on the image.

 ![Image validation in admission controller](docs/dia1.png "Title")

-# The attack
+# The attack 🔪 🏴‍☠️

+## Goal

-The goal is to inject an unsigned image inside a namespace in the cluster which should only be running signed images.
+An attacker’s goal may be to inject an unsigned image into a cluster which should only be running signed images.

-In this attack, we assume the attacker controls a container registry (“malicious container registry”) or has set up a proxy between the registry and the target.
+In this attack, we assume the attacker controls a malicious container registry, or has set up a proxy between the registry and the target.
 The attacker attempts to trick the user into running a Pod with an image from this registry.
 Meanwhile, the cluster administrator has a policy in place to protect the cluster from malicious images by enforcing container signatures.
 From the cluster administrator's perspective, no unsigned images can be admitted into the cluster.

+## Setup

-In the POC I had the following components in my hand:
+In the POC we had the following components in our hand:
 * Minikube + Kyverno (added my Root CA certificate to both, did this to make the POC simpler, however, could have been more sophisticated with a “Let’s Encrypt” cerficiate)
 * Container signing key-pair
 * Namespace called “signed” with an enforced policy on image signatures (with the public key of the keypair)